Orange-OpenSource/linkspotter/README.md

 library(linkspotter)
 ```

-Take a look at the documentation:
+Have a look at the documentation:

 ```{r, echo=TRUE, eval=FALSE}
 help(package="linkspotter")
 ```

-The examples are carried out using "iris" data.
+The examples are carried out using 'iris' data.

 ## Calculate the MaxNMI between two variables